grpc/proposal/L56-csharp-new-major-version.md

 To upgrade from gRPC C# v1.x to v2.x:
 - just upgrade the nuget packages and rebuild your project.
 Note that assemblies built against gRPC v1.x might not work against v2.x without rebuilding first.
-- if your code contains any direct references to `IAsyncEnumerator<T>` change them to `Grpc.Core.IAsyncStreamReader<T>` (which has exactly the same members as the original interface) and rebuild your project.
+- if your code contains any direct references to `IAsyncEnumerator<T>`, change all of them to `Grpc.Core.IAsyncStreamReader<T>` (which has exactly the same members as the original interface) and rebuild your project.

 Note that are NO protocol changes between gRPC C# version 2.x and 1.x - both versions are fully interoperable with each other and also with all other gRPC implementations.